itsmyfirstname/nft-marketplace/README.md

 **To run the development server on a local host scripts:** npm run start

-For truffle tests and console please consult the official Truffle documentaion for updates.
+For truffle tests and console please consult the official Truffle documentation for updates.

+## Truffle

+### Base Commands

+`truffle init`
+Create base contract and migrations objects

+`truffle compile`
+scan contracts directory (if provided), and build json definitions

+`truffle migrate`
+Deploy to connected blockchain

+`truffle console`
+- set a var with the smart contract object
+- `kryptoBird = await KryptoBird.deployed()`
+    - use await since javascript is synchronous, await makes it async